A Transpacific Cruise

 Kamchatka,“the land of fire and ice,” is a designated UNESCO World Heritage site.
 The region played a strategic role in the defense of Russian territory and was closed off to the world for decades until after the collapse of the Soviet Union in 1991, resulting in the preservation of its vast, unique, and pristine wilderness, which is dotted with more than 300 volcanoes and inhabited by the world’s largest brown bear population; almost one third of the planet’s Pacific salmon population; and the powerful Steller’s sea eagle, native only to this part of the globe.
 Petropavlovsk, at the edge of Avacha Bay, is one of Russia’s oldest towns in the Far East and is one of the world’s most beautiful settings as it is surrounded by wilderness sanctuaries and snowcapped mountains.
 In 1740, the explorer Vitus Bering reached Avacha Bay and from here embarked on his voyage, which led to the discovery of the Aleutian Islands.
 (B,L,D)

-Day 9-11 — Transpacific Crossing, Cross International Date Line (gain a day)
+Days 9-11 — Transpacific Crossing, Cross International Date Line (gain one day)

 Day 12 — Dutch Harbor, Aleutian Islands, Alaska, U.S.